yuletide/QGISTileMillExport/README.md

 1. Select a vector layer with a graduated renderer in the table of contents
 2. Click the toolbar button for the plugin
 3. Copy the text that pops up and paste into TileMill

 ![img](https://github.com/yuletide/QGISTileMillExport/raw/master/dialog.png)
 ![img](https://github.com/yuletide/septa_frequency_map/raw/master/septa.png)

+Yay.